-In November 2015, the Group and Russneft effected a debt to equity conversion which resulted in the Group exchanging its loan balance and investment in operating subsidiaries for a 46 per cent. interest in Russneft.
+In November 2015, the Group and Russneft effected a debt-to-equity conversion which resulted in the Group exchanging its loan balance and investment in operating subsidiaries for a 46 per cent. interest in Russneft.
+In July 2016, as a result of an additional share issuance, the Group's interest in Russneft was diluted to 25 per cent.
+In November 2016, Russneft's majority owner placed 20 per cent. of the total shares in Russneft on the Moscow Exchange via an initial public offering.
+The Group retained a 25 per cent. stake in Russneft.
 Although the Group holds more than a 20 per cent. interest in Russneft, based on historical interactions, it was concluded that the Group is unable to exercise significant influence over the financial and operating policy decisions of Russneft.
-As a result, the investment is accounted for as an "Available for sale" investment carried at fair value with changes in fair value recognised in other comprehensive income.
+As a result, the investment is accounted for at fair value, with changes recognised in other comprehensive income.